Danex2/omen/README.md

-## Omen Discord Bot
+## Nirvash Discord Bot

-Omen is a discord bot I am working on in my spare time, it is a moderation bot with extra fun features like telling you your horoscope or telling a joke!
+Nirvash is a feature rich discord bot I am working on in my spare time to learn new things and possibly provide a learning resource for people that want to get into making bots.

 ## Tech